 - Shola Adeyemi, Principal Statistician, Mundipharma Research Limited

 - Sharaf Alzebdi, Senior Reporting Analyst, University of Kent

-- Eren Demir, Reader in Statistics and Operational Research, University of Hertfordshire
+- Eren Demir, Professor in Statistics and Operational Research, University of Hertfordshire

 - Md.
-Asaduzzaman, Senior Lecturer in in Statistics and Operational Research, Staffordshire University
+Asaduzzaman, Associate Professor in Statistics and Operational Research, Staffordshire University

 - Christos Vasilakis, Professor of Management Science, University of Bath